openstack/releases/doc/source/reference/process.rst

    the final release proposal from the previous step so their approval is included in the metadata that goes onto the signed tag.

 #.
-The week before final release test the release process using the
+Test the release process using the ``openstack/release-test``
-   ``openstack/release-test`` repository to ensure our machinery is functional.
+   repository to ensure our machinery is functional.

 #.
 Notify the documentation team that it should be safe to apply
    their process to create the new release series landing pages for